NoahRosa/RealSenseID/Readme.md

 For additional languages, build instruction and detailed code please see our code [samples](./samples) and [tools](tools).

 ## Secure Communication
 The library can be compiled in secure mode.
-Once paired with the device, all communications will be protected.
-If you wish to get back to non-secure communcations, you must first unpair your device.

-Cryptographic algorithms that are used for session protection:
-* Message signing - ECDSA P-256 (secp256-r1).
-* Shared session key generation - ECDH P-256 (secp256-r1)
-* Message encryption - AES-256, CTR mode.
-* Message integrity - HKDF-256.
+Once secure communication is enabled, the communication with the device is encrypted using the Elliptic-curve Diffie–Hellman key exchange (ECDH).

 To enable secure mode, the host should perform the following steps:
-* Compile the library with RSID_SECURE enabled.
+* Compile the library with `RSID_SECURE` defined. e.g. ```cmake -DRSID_SECURE=ON ..```
-* Generate a set of ECDSA P-256 (secp256-r1) public and private keys.
+* Generate a set of ECDSA public and private keys.
 The host is responsible for keeping his private key safe.
 * Pair with the device to enable secure communication.
 Pairing is performed once using the FaceAuthenticator API.
-* Implement a SignatureCallback.
-Signing and verifying is done with the ECDSA P-256 (secp256-r1) keys.
-Please see the pairing sample on how to pair the device and use keys.
+* Implement a [SignatureCallback](./include/RealSenseID/SignatureCallback.h).
+Signing and verifying is done with the ECDSA keys.
+  Please see the [pairing sample](samples/cpp/pair-device.cc) on how to pair the device and use keys.

-Each request (a call to one of the main API functions listed below) from the host to the device starts a new encrypted session, which performs an ECDH P-256 (secp256-r1) key exchange to create the shared secret for encrypting the current session.
+Each request (a call to one of the main API functions listed below) from the host to the device starts a new encrypted session, which performs an ECDH key exchange to create the shared secret for encrypting the current session.

 ```cpp
 class MySigClbk : public RealSenseID::SignatureCallback